 Pillow Top and Plush Mattresses

 A pillow top is a mattress with a layer of pillowing on top.
-The soft padding takes pressure off your buttocks and shoulders, while still supporting your spine.
+The soft padding takes the pressure off your buttocks and shoulders, while still supporting your spine.
 They also offer a level of comfort for belly sleepers for whom a true plush mattress might be too soft.
 Pillow top mattresses are often described as plush, and many back sleepers find them ideal.

 You can also find plush mattresses with a pillow top attached.
 Some people like these ‘sleeping on air’ mattresses, though others find them too soft.
 A plush mattress is generally unsuitable for front sleepers who need a harder mattress with good support.